-Well, the answer is the same as all over the world; it's not the time, yet.
+Well, the answer is the same as all over the world; YES.
 For sure, Turkey

 is one of the most successful countries in the fight against the virus; the numbers were always low and health system

 did a great job.
 First Covid-19 case in Turkey was seen on 11th of March 2020.
-All border gates are closed to incoming visitors and all flights have been suspended since last week of March.
-Any person coming in from abroad have to spend 14 days of quarantine under the surveillance of Ministry of Health.
-There are partial lockdowns and many facilities such as hotels
+All border gates were closed to incoming visitors and all flights have been suspended from last week of March until June 2020.
+Any person coming in from abroad had to spend 14 days of quarantine under the surveillance of Ministry of Health.
+There were partial lockdowns and many facilities such as hotels

 In general, is it safe to travel to Turkey for foreigners?

 Yes.
 Most of Turkey